GLEON/rLakeAnalyzer/vignettes/limnotools.md

     ## 10 salinity earlyspring    20 24.858551 0.04974008
     ## # ... with 30 more rows

-Lastly we plot the mix layer depths and segments over the water profiles using the same limnological visualization convention described above and using ggplot2 (part of the tidyverse).
+Lastly we plot the mix layer and cline depths and segments over the water profiles using the same limnological visualization convention described above and using ggplot2 (part of the tidyverse).

 ``` r
 wtrprof_df %>%